We speak with an expert to find out more about the infectious hand, foot, and mouth disease and how you can protect your child and yourself from it.

 Q: What should I do if I suspect that my child has HFMD?A: Seek medical attention immediately if you suspect that your child has HFMD.
-In addition, parents are advised to bring their child to the A&E departments of either KK Women's and Children's Hospital or National University Hospital if their child refuses to eat and drink, has persistent vomiting or drowsiness, or irritation and sleepiness.
+In addition, parents are advised to bring their child to the A&E departments of either KK Women's and Children's Hospital or National University Hospital if their child refuses to eat and drink, or has persistent vomiting or drowsiness, irritation and sleepiness.

 Q: How is HFMD spread from person to person?A: HFMD can be transmitted through direct contact with mucus, saliva, poop (such as when changing the diapers of infected babies) and blister fluids of an infected person.
 This may involve close personal contact or even indirect contact such as touching an infected doorknob without washing your hands after such contact.